-Also included here are “The Daughter You Have,” an essay I contributed to the anthology Fathers & Daughters & Sports; a rare short story, “Mamzer,” based on the early days of professional basketball, adapted from my screenplay Cagers; and a trio of shorter, nostalgic pieces about my hometown teams.
+Also included here are “The Daughter You Have,” an essay I contributed to the anthology Fathers & Daughters & Sports, and a short story, “Mamzer,” based on the early days of professional basketball, adapted from my screenplay Cagers.

 “Mortal Gods” (sbnation.com, 9/2012)

 “Fond Memories of Football at Wrigley” (espn.com, 10/12/10)

 “The Daughter You Have” (from Fathers & Daughters & Sports, ESPN Books, 2010)

 “Mamzer” (from Murder at the Foul Line: Original Tales of Hoop Dreams and Deaths from Today’s Great Writers, Mysterious Press, 2006)